aha-develop/invision/README.md

 **Note: In order to install an extension into your Aha!
 Develop account, you must be an account administrator.**

-TODO: Fill in a link to your built extension package Install the InVision integration extension by clicking [here](https://secure.aha.io/settings/account/extensions/install?url=).
+Install the InVision integration extension by clicking [here](https://secure.aha.io/settings/account/extensions/install?url=https%3A%2F%2Fsecure.aha.io%2Fextensions%2Faha-develop.invision.gz).

 ## Working on the extension